4 Fundamental Reasons To Choose Sermorelin Over HGH For Anti-Aging

 Growth hormone levels fluctuate throughout the day, with the largest release typically taking place at night time just before bed.
 Many pulses are released throughout the day, but the major point to keep in mind here is that growth hormone levels don’t normally stay elevated for long, except for when you are injecting HGH.
 When taking HGH injections for anti-aging, sports performance/recovery, or just building muscle, the blood levels have what is called a square-wave effect.
 This is when levels rise to a level where they are maintained for some time until they drop back to baseline quickly.
 Normally growth hormone follows a curve where levels gradually rise and fall.
 The chronically elevated presence of growth hormone can wreak havoc on GH receptors throughout the body, much in the same way that consistently elevated levels of insulin eventually leads to insulin resistance; chronic GH elevation can cause receptor resistance (Walker, 2007).

 Along with sermorelin, a class of peptides called growth hormone-releasing peptides (GHRPs) are often utilized in an anti-aging protocol.
-GHRPs work by stimulating the release of growth hormone using a separate receptor.
+GHRPs work by stimulating the release of growth hormones using a separate receptor.
 Stacking GHRH and GHRP together stimulates the production and release of growth hormones (Carreira et al, 2013).
 Not everyone will need to incorporate both of these tools but it is nice to know that you can have all bases covered if needed.